metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 INTRODUCTION
 ------------

-This Bundle aims to protect user credentials from some common authentication attacks:
-- Brute force and dictionary attacks trying to obtain valid combinations of username and password.
-- Timming attacks to obtain valid usernames (Symfony 2.2 and up do already protect passwords against timing attacks)
+The OWASP Guide states "Applications MUST protect credentials from common authentication attacks as detailed in the Testing Guide".
+Symfony 2 has a firewall and a series of authentication components, but none to protect against brute force and dictionary attacks.
+This Bundle aims to protect user credentials from these authentication attacks.

 To do so it blocks the primary authentication route for requests with a user name or from a client ip address for which authentication failed  too often.
 It is based on the "Tresholds Governer" described in the OWASP Guide.
 To hide wheater an account actually exists for a user name, it will block any user name that is tried too often, regardless of the existence and status of an account with that username.

 REQUIREMENTS
 ------------